Parents Need Flexible and Affordable Child Care

 At RWJF, our vision for a Culture of Health entails providing all children with the tools to enable a healthy start in life.
 That’s why we’re working to promote access to high quality child care for all families, no matter where they live or how much money they earn.
 The long-term health and well-being of our nation depends on it.

-Read findings from the newly released poll by NPR, the Robert Wood Johnson Foundation, and Harvard T.H.
+Read findings from the poll by NPR, the Robert Wood Johnson Foundation, and Harvard T.H.
 Chan School of Public Health.

 Kristin Schubert, MPH, is a director at the Robert Wood Johnson Foundation.
 Her role at the Foundation has focused on applying a public health perspective to the health issues faced by vulnerable populations, particularly vulnerable adolescents.
 Read her full bio.